’We need to talk about syphilis’

 Syphilis patient calls for public debate as cases rise

-Rates of syphilis have risen to their highest levels in England and Scotland in nearly 70 years.
+Sexual health campaigners want more to be done to raise awareness of syphilis after rates of infection rose to their highest levels in England and Scotland in nearly 70 years.

 It can be spread more easily than other sexually transmitted diseases (STDs), and those infected can carry it without showing any symptoms.